Women's and Gender Studies (WGST)

 What does it mean to be a man in any given context?
 Why are some forms of masculinity more valued than others?
 What do feminist masculinity look like?
 The course explores the social and cultural construction of masculinity by surveying interdisciplinary texts that analyze, question, and transform the ways in which masculinity is understood and performed in a variety of settings.
 The course pays special attention to the intersections between gender, race, class and sexual orientation in the formation of various forms of masculinity.

-WGST 190 Introduction to Gay and Lesbian Studies (3 Credits)
+WGST 190 Introduction to Sexuality and Queer Studies (3 Credits)

 WGST 202 Women and Work (3 Credits)

 This course explores the condition of women as paid and unpaid workers in the United States and around the world.
 It considers the history of women’s work and the effect of the global economy on traditional and non-traditional occupations for women.